-Image watermarking and image steganography are intrinsically intertwined domains, albeit distinct in their technical and applicative nuances.
-Both fields navigate the complex landscape of inconspicuously embedding data within images, ensuring the modifications remain undetectable to the naked eye.
-Yet, the divergent objectives they seek to achieve carve out distinct pathways of technical emphasis.
-Image steganography is chiefly preoccupied with facilitating a clandestine conduit for information transmission, evading the scrutiny of unauthorized entities.
-It is anchored in the principles of unpredictability and elevated payload capacity~\cite{zhu2018hidden, baluja2017hiding}.
-The former underscores the resilience against steganalysis techniques, while the latter delineates the capacity to embed a substantial volume of data without compromising the perceptual integrity of the host image.
-Image watermarking is motivated by the dual objective of safeguarding the integrity of both the carrier image and the embedded watermark.
-The cornerstone of this discipline is robustness, signifying the watermark’s enduring legibility amidst a spectrum of potential attacks.
-This attribute is paramount, although instances abound where fragile watermarking is not only preferable but essential, notably within contexts like medical imaging where the pristine integrity of the image is cardinal~\cite{shih2016high}.
+Image watermarking and image steganography are closely related fields, yet with distinct technical and application-specific differences.
+Both areas explore the intricate process of subtly embedding data within images, ensuring the modifications remain unnoticeable to the unaided eye.
+However, the differing goals they aim to accomplish lead to distinct technical focuses.
+Image steganography primarily aims to provide a covert channel for information transmission, avoiding detection by unauthorized parties.
+It hinges on the principles of unpredictability and high payload capacity~\cite{zhu2018hidden, baluja2017hiding}.
+The former emphasizes resistance against steganalysis techniques, while the latter denotes the ability to embed a significant amount of data without affecting the perceptual quality of the cover image.
+On the other hand, image watermarking seeks to protect the integrity of both the cover image and the embedded watermark.
+The fundamental aspect of this field is robustness, which refers to the enduring readability of the watermark amidst various potential attacks.
+This characteristic is crucial, although there are situations where fragile watermarking is preferable and necessary, especially in scenarios like medical imaging where maintaining the original quality of the image is vital~\cite{shih2016high}.